 Though the terms are sometimes used interchangeably, commercial umbrella insurance and excess liability insurance do not refer to the same policy.
+Learn about important distinctions.

 The policies are similar, but commercial umbrella insurance and excess liability insurance have one important difference.

-Both commercial umbrella insurance and excess liability insurance will likely have the same coverage terms, conditions, and exclusions as the underlying policy.
+Both commercial umbrella and excess liability insurance will likely have the same coverage terms, conditions, and exclusions as the underlying policy.
 They provide coverage when the underlying policy’s per-occurrence or aggregate limits are exhausted.

 These policies protect small businesses from catastrophic losses.
 By adding more coverage when your liability policies are maxed, umbrella and excess liability insurance reduce the chance of an escalating lawsuit bankrupting your business.

-Small businesses that benefit from this coverage:
+Small businesses that benefit from these coverages:

-How do these policies play out?
 Say you have an excess liability policy that extends the coverage of your general liability insurance.
 If you’re found liable for $2.5 million in damages, and your general liability policy only covers $2 million, your excess coverage would pay for the remaining $500,000.

-But it would only apply to one underlying policy.
+But it would only apply to one specific underlying policy.
 You wouldn’t be able to apply excess liability coverage that supplements your general liability policy to a claim on a different policy.

 The bottom line is, you can’t predict the future.
 The best time to prepare for risks is before mistakes or mishaps occur.
 Don’t wait too long to get the coverage you need to protect your employees, clients, and company assets.